-- Before Rectiv, 55% of patients were prescribed compounded GTN by GIs1 - More recent market research demonstrates that physicians will switch from compounded to GMP treatment options
+- Before Rectiv, 55% of patients were prescribed compounded GTN by Gastroenterologists1 - More recent market research demonstrates that physicians will switch from compounded to GMP treatment options

-1. Ventrus clinical trial site survey, 2012
+1. Ventrus clinicaltrialsite survey, 2012

-Market Forecast Upsides
+Upsides

-- Issue: using patient visits of 732M in 2010 as the incidence of AF (0.24%) assumes that all AF patients are visiting a MD - Opportunity: determine if the true incidence of AF is higher and if there are promotional tactics that could increase the number of patient visits - Issue: forecast only considers those AF patients seen by colorectal surgeons - Opportunity: calling on decile 1 gastroenterologists represents (1) an un-forecasted upside and (2) a market expansion assessment - Issue: forecast assumes only one month of VEN 307 per patient - Opportunity: given a better AE profile (vs. GTN) and possibly lower cost to patients (vs. compounded), HCPs may write more than one month per patient
+- Issue: Using patient visits of 732M in 2010 as the incidence of AF (0.24%) assumes that all AF patients are visiting a physician - Opportunity: Determine if the true incidence of AF is higher and if there are promotional tactics that could increase the number of patient visits - Issue: Forecast only considers those AF patients seen by colorectal surgeons - Opportunity: Calling on first decile of gastroenterologists represents (1) an un-forecasted upside and (2) a market expansion assessment - Issue: Forecast assumes only one month of VEN 307 per patient - Opportunity: Given a better adverse events profile (vs. GTN) and possibly lower cost to patients (vs. compounded), HCPs may write more than one month per patient